0xUnavailable/HAi-Wallet/HAi-Wallet-Journal.md

 We just finished the validation & enrichment step!
 Now, if any required fields are missing or ambiguous after parameter extraction, the pipeline uses OpenAI to suggest clarifying questions or reasonable defaults.
 The result is merged back into the parameters, so the user (or UI) always knows what’s missing and what can be auto-filled.

 This makes the system much more user-friendly and robust, especially for prompts that are incomplete or a bit vague.
 The pipeline is now ready to move on to the next step: route optimization!

+---

+### Pretty-Printed Test Output: No More [Array], Just Real Data

+We updated the test file to pretty-print all pipeline results using JSON.stringify(..., null, 2).
+Now, nested arrays and objects (like recipients, actions, or routes) are always fully visible and user-friendly in the output.
+No more [Array]—just the actual data structure, making debugging and user feedback much clearer.

+Ready for the next step in the pipeline!